Saturday, March 29, 2025

 Elijah was afraid and then fled for his life.
 As he was alone in the wilderness, he prayed that he might die.
 "I have had enough, Lord," he said.
 "Take my life, for I am no better than my ancestors who have already died."

 And here Elijah was - burnt out, discouraged, disoriented, and even feeling angry - so much so he wanted to die.
 But look here what happened.
 As he was sleeping, an angel of the Lord touched him and said, "Get up and eat!"
-Elijah looked around and there beside his head was some bread baked on hot stones and a jar of water.
+Elijah looked around and saw some bread and a jar of water.
 So he ate and drank, and then slept again.
 The angel then came again, touched him and said, "Get up and eat some more, or the journey ahead will be too much for you."
 So he got up, ate and drank, and the food gave him enough strength to travel forty days and forty nights to Mount Sinai, the mountain of God.

 Something interesting happened here.
 Instead of judging Elijah for his negativity and defeatism, God did the opposite.
 God showed care and appreciation towards Elijah.
 The angel sent food and drink to strengthen him.
 Obviously, God wasn't done with Elijah yet.
 God still has new things ahead for Elijah.
 God still has a plan for Elijah.
 God still has a future for Elijah.